 - small handful of feta cheese crumbles

 - Heat olive oil in a large heavy-bottomed potover medium-high heat.
 Add in garlic and stir constantly just until fragrant (about 1 minute).
 Add the onions and zucchini and cook until tender, stirring occasionally.
 This should take about 4 minutes.

 - Add the mushrooms and chicken sausage and cook for a few minutes or until mushrooms have reduced to half their size.

 - Add orzo to pot to toast, stirring constantly so it doesn't stick to the bottom of the pot.

-- Add chicken stock, bring to a boil, then reduce heat to low.
+- Add wine and chicken stock, bring to a boil, then reduce heat to low.
 Cover and cook for approximately 10 minutes or until orzo is tender.

 - Stir in the cream and the tomatoes.

 - If mixture is too watery, cover and continue to cook for another five minutes or so (I did this to reduce the liquid).

 - Add salt and pepper to taste; stir.
 Removed from heat and add dill and feta cheese crumbles over the top.
 Serve hot.

 Disclaimer: Thank you Zweigles for sponsoring this conversation.
 All opinions remain 100% my own, as always.

 Recipe source: heavily adapted from tablefortwoblog.com- Craving more?
 Sign up for the Wishes & Dishes Newsletter for a fresh serving of content delivered every week to your inbox!
 And stay in touch on Facebook , Twitter , Pinterest and Instagram for all of the latest updates!